andrewdget/TasKey/README.md

 However, leader flags must be chosen with care as they determine the interpretation of the follower flags.
 For example the flag ```-d``` used above, as a follower, is used to set a deadline... but as a leader flag, ```-d``` is used to delete a task.

+Now, what if we want to do something to an existing task, say mark a task complete?
+How do we select existing tasks?
+The answer is an "alpha index".
+An alpha index consists of two letters which represent a numerical index (for example ```aa```, ```bd```, and ```gi``` would respectivly represent the XXXX, XXXX, and XXXX items of a list).

+Lets say we have the following task list:

+!!INSERT IMAGE!!

+we could use the command

+Alpha indicies are used rather than numerical indicies for their speed/ease of typing.

 This is the basic format of all TasKey commands.
 Below are usage guides for all available TasKey command pairs.

 ### Creating a New Task ```-n```